batu0b/SauToyotaCashRegister/README.md

 - 100% Compatible For Tablet And Computer
 - UI Blocking
 - Multi-Language Support
+- Shows The Cashier The Charts About The Store
 - Credit Card And Cash Payment Method
 - Virtual Keyboard On Mobile Devices
 - Campaigns We Can Use In The Cart